What If the Appraisal Comes In Low? 6 True Stories About What Buyers Did

 We analyze over 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.
 It takes just two minutes to match you with the best real estate agents, who will contact you and guide you through the process.

-Compromise is often possible, and your agent is your best resource
+Your agent is your best resource

 While each of these homeowners eventually decided to buy the property, their agent helped them negotiate and receive concessions from the seller based on the low appraisal.
+And sometimes a solution can be found even if the seller can’t or won’t budge on price.

-“You can always appeal the appraisal,” says Slivka.
+“You can always appeal the appraisal,” Slivka says.
 “The problem we’ve always found is that an appraisal is, to a large extent, an opinion of value.
 And probably from a lender standpoint, it’s more of a risk analysis than actual true value of the home.
 So you need to find something that the appraiser may have screwed up — maybe the house is 1,800 square feet and they were comparing it to something that was 1,500 square feet.”

 Slivka stresses that it’s important to dispute based on actual facts — such as the size or amenities of a house — rather than lifestyle fit and finish preferences.